We will need the following information:

 Settlement and Consent: Typically, the excess insurer has the right to participate in the defense and settlement of claims, but may not have the obligation to do so.

-The ISO Commercial Lines Property Policy, often employed in Texas, provides detailed standard coverage for commercial properties.
+The ISO Commercial Lines Property Policy, often employed nationwide, provides detailed standard coverage for commercial properties.
 This includes coverage for the buildings, personal property, and the loss of business income due to covered perils.